Vansh-Baghel/TypeScript/TypeScript-Notes.md

 ### unknown type
 * If we are not sure and want to add any datatype in future, we can use **unknown** type and can check and then write proper datatype after knowing.

+## tsc --init
+* This command allows us to view the resources of TS file

+### sourceMap
+* This lets us get the TS file in inspect .